Parents Need to Know

 Guidelines for Religious Education

 Providing Religious Education and Sacramental Preparation for those with learning disabilities, physical disabilities or other special needs is essential for our Parish Community.
 Epiphany is blessed to have many highly qualified catechists to assist you with the needs of your child.
 Please contact the Director of Religious Education in order to make arrangements.
 Every situation is addressed on a case-by-case situation.

-WEDNESDAY EVENING CLASSES
+WEDNESDAY EVENING SESSIONS

-CLASS VISITORS & GUESTS
+VISITORS & GUESTS

-It is very important that children and youth attend religious education classes regularly and arrive on time.
+It is very important that children and youth attend religious education regularly and arrive on time.
 Each lesson reviews and builds on the preceding one.
 If it is necessary for your child to be absent, please call the Office of Religious Education at 405-722-0051 to arrange to make up the lesson at home.
-An in-class attendance percentage needs to be maintained at 80% or above.
+Your child's attendance percentage needs to be maintained at 80% or above.
 Families with students who drop below this percentage will need to schedule a meeting with the Director of Religious Education in order to make a arrangements so the student doesn’t fall behind.

 Our Catechists, who are volunteering their time and effort for the benefit of their students, have a limited time in which to teach their lessons.
 Improper conduct by a student disrupts the learning environment for all, and cannot be tolerated.